cduvallet/cduvallet.github.io/_pages/career.md

 I also like serving as an early-stage, jack-of-all-trades technical employee - I really enjoyed being in this position at Biobot, and feel that I did a good job establishing the operational, data, software, and cultural foundations that helped our company scale successfully.
 Even though I have very high standards for my work, I'm also able to gauge when "good enough" is the right path to take, and I like thinking ahead to how those "good enough" solutions might be set up to  scale with the business as it grows.

-Although I am a skilled people manager (I have two years of management experience, enjoy managing small teams, and read [Ask a Manager](https://www.askamanager.org/) religiously) and am happy to manage folks, growing as a manager is not a current priority for me.
+Although I am a skilled people manager (I have a few years of management experience, enjoy managing small teams, and read [Ask a Manager](https://www.askamanager.org/) religiously) and am happy to manage folks, growing as a manager is not a current priority for me.
 That said, I do love building teams: figuring out what roles are needed, hiring to fill those roles, establishing a strong and positive team culture, and growing a team to make myself redundant.

 ## Future